SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 #### Incremental

-An `Incremental` is used in combination with other identifiers to identify a sub resource of any kind. `Incremental`s themselves are not globally unique, but unique for every sub resource of an unique resource.
+An `Incremental` is used in combination with other identifiers to identify a sub resource of any kind. `Incremental`s themselves are not globally unique, but unique for every sub resource of a unique resource.

 #### Generation and order